 Market Risk: Turbulence in the financial markets and reduced liquidity may negatively affect issuers, which could have an adverse effect on the Fund.
 If the securities held by the Fund experience poor liquidity, the Fund may be unable to transact at advantageous times or prices, which may decrease the Fund's returns.
 In addition, there is a risk that policy changes by central governments and governmental agencies, including the U.S. Federal Reserve or the European Central Bank, which could include increasing interest rates, could cause increased volatility in financial markets and lead to higher levels of Fund redemptions from Authorized Participants, which could have a negative impact on the Fund.
 Furthermore, local, regional or global events such as war, acts of terrorism, the spread of infectious illness or other public health issues, recessions, or other events could have a significant impact on the Fund and its investments and trading of its Shares.
-For example, at the start of 2022, expectations for higher policy interest rates and the removal of monetary policy support resulted in elevated market volatility and a weak start to January as markets rotated away from companies with weaker fundamentals and/or higher valuations.
-Sustained elevated inflation, global supply chain bottlenecks and labor shortages encouraged a U.S. Federal Reserve policy shift to increase interest rates.
-With central bankers needing to reflect that they remain ahead of the curve on inflation, there are concerns that monetary policy may provide less support should economic growth slow.
-The slowing growth of gross domestic product in China may weigh on global economic growth, while the COVID-19 pandemic remains a risk to both global economic growth and supply chain normalization.
+For example, at the start of 2023, central banks had already increased interest rates at the fastest rate on record, and it is unknown how long this trend will continue and when inflation will return to target levels.
+This increases the risk that monetary policy may provide less support should economic growth slow.
+Additionally, China's shift away from a zero-COVID policy creates both opportunities and risks, causing uncertainty for global economic growth.
 Market risk factors may result in increased volatility and/or decreased liquidity in the securities markets.
 The Fund's NAV could decline over short periods due to short-term market movements and over longer periods during market downturns.